First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Solution of the evolution equation for the exit probability

 \subsection{Positive drift}

-In the presence of a positive drift, a particle that starts at $b$ in a tumbling state leaves the system immediately (not through $a$).
+In the presence of a positive drift, a particle that starts at $b$ in a tumbling state leaves the system immediately (through $b$, not $a$).
 On the other hand, if it starts at $a$ with a negative internal velocity (or at $b$ with a positive internal velocity), it leaves the system immediately, as in the case of a negative drift.
-Hence the parametrization
+The vectors $\vec{\mathcal{E}}(a)$ and $\vec{\mathcal{E}}(b)$ may therefore be parametrized as follows:

-With this parametrization, the solution displayed in Eq. (\ref{ExExpr}) becomes (using again the algebraic identities of Eq.\eqref{algId})
+With this parametrization, the solution displayed in Eq. (\ref{ExExprq}) becomes (using linearity of $q^{(k)}$ and the algebraic identities of Eq.\eqref{algIdq}) { {